-The panel hearing or meeting shall be closed to all but the Dir.
-HR, the panel, the complainant, the respondent, their advisors, and the witnesses during their interviews.
+The panel hearing or meeting shall be closed to all but the AVP HR, the panel, the complainant, the respondent, their advisers, and the witnesses during their interviews.
 During a hearing that takes place with both the complainant and the respondent present at the same time, the parties will be separated.
 They will be able to hear each other, but not see each other.

 - Director, HR explains the process